ox-it/mox-blog/content/whisky-web-conference.rst

 :summary: Some notes on what we have seen at the Whisky Web Conference

-Last week we attended the `Whisky Web conference <http://whiskyweb.co.uk>`_, held in Edinburgh and had a very enjoyable experience with very good speakers.
+Last week we attended the `Whisky Web conference <http://whiskyweb.co.uk>`_, held in Edinburgh and had a very enjoyable experience with excellent speakers.
 Below are a few notes.

 How Google Builds Web Services
 ------------------------------

-Ian Barber, developer advocate for Google Plus gave a very good presentation about web services at Google, it was very relevant to us regarding what we are doing with the new Mobile Oxford.
+Ian Barber, developer advocate for Google Plus gave a very interesting presentation about web services at Google, it was quite relevant for us regarding what we are doing with the new Mobile Oxford.

 They usually build a "private" API for internal use, not released to the general public and a "public" API.
 This separation allow them to publish less/different data from their private API, they can also change their private API more easily to fit their needs (the public API has to be stable).
-He also raised the question of identifying the customers of your API; how do you get to know them and what they want (+ cost vs. benefit when building an API).
+He also raised the question of identifying the customers of your API; how do you get to know them and what they want... as well as making sure you do a cost/benefit analysis.

 They of course, need their API to be easily usable, they have built an "API for APIs" to help `discovery <https://developers.google.com/discovery/>`_, in addition to use a "discovery document" (using `JSON Schema <http://json-schema.org/>`_) to describe methods available